kdheepak/kdheepak.github.io/content/23-technical_writing.md

 status:draft

 Recently, I’ve had several people ask me about the Markdown workflow I use to write papers.
-There's an excellent write up about this Kieren Healy's blog [@healy_plain] where he also provides all his resources.
+I figured I'd use this post to dump my workflow and my resources on this topic.

 # Why Markdown

-Academic writing involves writing down ideas as they come along (notetaking), experimenting with these ideas (data analysis), and finally presenting these ideas (scientific paper).
+Academic writing involves writing down ideas as they come along (notetaking), experimenting with these ideas (data analysis), and finally presenting ideas (scientific paper).
-There's a lot to manage over the length of time spanning this entire process.
+There's a lot to manage over the length of time this entire process spans.
-Academics require a set of tools that aid in making this process seamless and as little in the way as possible.
+Academics require a set of tools that aid in making this process i.e. the effective communication of ideas, as seamless as possible.
-Currently, there are two options for academics seeking to write technical papers - Microsoft Word or $\LaTeX$.
+There are currently two popular options for academics seeking to write technical papers - Microsoft Word or $\LaTeX$.

 ## A word about Word

 Microsoft Word is ubiquitous when it comes to writing reports.
 The great thing about Word is that there is almost no barrier to *begin* writing.
-You can incrementally build your skill set in Word.
+You can incrementally build your skill set after you start using Word.
-This is great since it makes it immediately accessible, thereby decreasing the time spent on what tool were involved for writing and allowing you to concentrate on the writing itself.
+This is useful since it makes it immediately accessible, thereby decreasing the time spent on what tool you are using for writing and allowing you to concentrate on the writing itself.

-However, I've found a few fundamental problems with Word.
+However, I've found a few fundamental problems with Microsoft Word.

-Having a WYSIWYG (What You See Is What You Get) editor is great, even Richard Stallman seems to think so [@stallman_emacs].
+Having a WYSIWYG (What You See Is What You Get) editor is great (even Richard Stallman seems to think so [@stallman_emacs]).
-However, products like Word fail miserably at separating content from formatting.
+However, products like Word, and Word specifically, fail miserably at separating content from formatting.
-These products impose on the writer their own concept of how a document should be formatted, which I've often found hinders the writing process.
+These products impose on the writer their own concept of how a document should be formatted, which I've often found greatly hinders the writing process.
+Have you ever experienced a sudden jump in spacing?
+Or mismatched formatting after a copy and paste from one part of the document to another?
+Word will often apply formatting changes seemingly at random and cause indents and bullet points to behave haphazardly.
-The sudden jump in spacing, the mismatched formatting after a paste function, the battle between indent and bullet points are all typesetting processes that distract from the task at hand [^1].
+These are all typesetting and formatting processes, and these processes distract from the task at hand [^1] - writing!
-Formatting should be applied **after** the text is completed.
+These processes should be applied **after** the text is completed.

+There are other issues as well.
 Microsoft's ecosystem comes at a price, literally.
 Word is proprietary, and Word's format is a proprietary data format.
+When you use Word, by storing your work in this proprietary software's proprietary data format, you tie yourself down to this particular licensed software for the forseeable future.
 When you use Word, you make the implicit assumption that everyone you work with has the same software on their computer.
-Word does not play well with its counterparts on OSX.
+Word also does not play well with its counterparts on OSX.
+And by that I mean that with the same content, the document is presented differently depending on which machine you open it on.
-As far as I know there isn't even a version on Linux.
+As far as I know there isn't even a version for Linux machines.
 Heck, Microsoft Word does not even play well with previous versions of Microsoft Word.
+I understand why this issue occurs considering complexity in operating systems and software, but why is this so widely accepted?
-I understand that backward incompatible software changes were probably inevitable, but as an user this adds one more thing to what I have to be concerned about.
+Backward incompatible software or cross incompatiblity are probably inevitable.
+But as an user this is one more thing that I have to be concerned about.
-I don't want to think about what software my reviewers are using when I'm sending them a document.
+I shouldn't have to think about what software or what version my reviewers are using when I'm sending them a document.
-Moreover, by storing your work in this proprietary software's proprietary format, you are essentially tying yourself down to their licensed software in the future.
+And speaking of sharing documents, did you know you can end up transferring malware through a Word document?
+Just think about that for a second.
+Opening what should be a text file is a security threat for your machine.
-And don't even get me started on viruses, some of which as of this writing do not have patches [@beaumont_bypass_2015].
+And some of these viruses (as of the time of this writing) do not even have patches yet [@beaumont_bypass_2015].
-People have already talked about this at length [@steingold_proprietary, @cottrell_word], and have probably done more justice to this topic that I possibly could.
+People have already talked about this and similar issues at length [@steingold_proprietary, @cottrell_word], and have probably done more justice to this topic that I possibly could.

-I hear what you are saying, you have already invested in Microsoft Word and have prescient knowledge around the mysterious formatting randomness.
+But I hear what you are saying, you have already invested in Microsoft Word and have prescient knowledge to work around this tool's mysterious formatting randomness.
-You use a Windows machine, and everyone around you uses one as well.
+You use a Windows machine, and everyone around you who you wish to share this document with uses one as well.
 You don't really care if the software you use is proprietary, as long as you can get the job done and you are pretty careful about what links you click.
-I still think there is a case to be made about why you may not consider Word for your next paper.
+Even if you think all those things, I still feel there is a case to be made about why you should consider dropping Word for your next paper.

 * Word is slow, and consumes sometimes up to a gig of virtual memory.
 For what is basically a word processor, that is unnecessary.
 * There is no good way to permanently save comments or notes in Word, that persist in the final version without affecting the final document.
 * Collaborating with other people when using Word requires foresight and planning.
 * The equation editor painful to use.
-* Technical papers or reports that involve data analysis contain figures that are generated or tables that are populated using scripts.
+* Word does not work in the workflow for **scientific research papers or reports**

+The last point is the reason I dropped using Word entirely.
+Everything that is required for scientific research papers or reports is a mess with Word.
+Word doesn't quite work for notetaking, with principally Orgmode, Evernote or Onenote being most people's preferred solution.
+I personally don't know anyone that decides to keep there notes in Word.
+Word doesn't fit data analysis requirements as well, with tools like Python, R or Excel around.
+I use Emacs / Vim for notetaking and store them in a git repository.
+All of my data analysis is done in a Jupyter Notebook.
+After collecting the required data from an experiment and post processing it, I can save plots into an image or the data into a table in a particular format programmatically using scripts.
+Word however, does not allow me to import these images or tables programmatically.
+Word just does not fit into typical analysis or research workflows.
+To quote Raymond Hettinger, there must be a better way.

-## $\LaTeX$ - lah-tekh, lah-tek or lay-tek
+## $\LaTeX$ - Math is beautiful, and it deserves to be presented beautifully

+Enter $\LaTeX$.

+> LaTeX is to a book what a set of blueprints is to a building. [@stackoverflow]

 $\LaTeX$ is a typesetting system that uses the TeX program and is frequently used in scientific, technical and mathematical papers.
 It is infamous for displaying equations in a manner that looks great.